Thursday, May 15, 2014

 If Mae West had been more interested in container gardening than she was of men, she’d be famous for saying, “So many plants, so little time.”
 When challenged to come up with a few of my favorite container plants, I gave my best West impression and decided it was almost impossible to accomplish.
 Look.
-Containers are an empty canvas waiting for us to produce a pleasing combo of marrying a plant to a container, or committing plant polygamy—layering plants to overflowing into one container.
+Containers are an empty canvas waiting for us to produce a pleasing combo of marrying a plant to a pot, or committing plant polygamy — layering plants to overflowing into one container.

 Narcissus 'Mon Cherie'

 Daffodils, daffodils and more daffodils-no particular cultivar or species, I want to plant them all.
-I love packing them into a pot for a riot of strappy leaves topped with sunny cupped flowers.
+I love packing them into a pot for a riot of strappy leaves topped with bright cupped flowers.

 Cuphea 'Tiny Mice'

 Anything with purple foliage makes it a favorite by default.
 This purple heart adds foliage interest as well as pretty little lavender flowers cradles in its leaves.
-Its beautiful with or without flowers.
+It is beautiful with or without flowers.

 Origanum 'Barbara Tingey'

 This ornamental oregano covers a pot, swinging its pink trusses around like a Hollywood hussy, and is one of my favorite hanging basket stars.